remichaignon/ember-boilerplate/README.md

 ember-boilerplate
 =================

 Starting point for any ember-based project.
+Simply replace all the `MY_APP` by the name of your app.

 Inspired by [Trek's Todos example](https://github.com/trek/ember-todos-with-build-tools-tests-and-other-modern-conveniences).